Music Theory and Composition

 Age 10 and Up

 In Theory 1, the focus of the class is on the fundamental building blocks of musical language.
 At the completion of Theory 1, students will be able to identify all pitches in treble and bass clefs; identify all diatonic scales; identify and construct simple ascending intervals; compose and perform simple rhythms in simple and compound time; analyze and construct tonic, subdominant, and dominant chords; and transpose melodies by an octave, and from treble to bass clef.
 Students will be prepared to take the Royal Conservatory Music Development Program (MDP) exam.
+Materials and optional exam fees are not included.
 Placement test required.

 - Theory Class Level II